 Since this is a small park, it didn’t take long to see it, but it made for a pleasant walk.
 Due to the sensitive area of the wetlands here, no fishing or boating is permitted.
 During you can cross-country ski on Kettle Trail.
 The park is owned and managed by the Geauga County Park District.

-- TrekOhio: Geauga County Parks & Nature Preserves: this page links to the preserve’s official sites and provides information on nearby parks, too.
+- TrekOhio: Geauga County Parks & Nature Preserves — This is the county where Burton Wetlands is located; check out this page for links to the preserve’s official site and for information on nearby parks and preserves.

 - TrekOhio: Review of Boyer Nature Preserve: Boyer Nature Preserve also contains a glacial kettle; in this post I go into more detail about such lakes are formed.